 There’s more to it than just a fancy look & feel.
 What it means is, spoken words fly away, written words remain.
-Which by all means is true.
+Which, by all means, it is true.
 There’s nothing more comforting than having a database to back up all your discussions and decisions.

 4) Planning.
-When you can’t make things up as you go, since asynchronous communication leaves little time for improvisation, you have to think ahead.
+When you can't make things up as you go, you have to think ahead since asynchronous communication leaves little time for improvisation.
 A little strategy never hurt nobody, did it?